 One of the joys of traveling through the United States is discovering the diversity of food that is available.
 Regions, states, and cities have their own specialty fare, ingredients, and must-visit restaurants and markets.
 Even those travelers who don't consider themselves gourmands may be inclined to plan an itinerary around a favorite food item, such as Chicago pizza or Memphis BBQ; or around a culinary landmark, like a Michelin-starred restaurant.

 The following is a list of some of the must-eat foods and must-visit restaurants, markets, and snack shacks across the USA.
 The items in this list are in no particular order.
-It's impossible to rate one experience over the other.

 Fish in Seattle